paternostrox/MyUnityShaders/README.md

 # ToonRampNormalShader
-This is a shader for unity.
+This is a toon shader for Unity.
+It works with a main texture, a normal map and custom color ramp texture.
+It has no outline.